 🥂 🗽 OUR WEEKLY TOAST, for “The Tank Man” and all the Tiananmen freedom-protestors of June 1989, is the Chinese word 自由 (zì-yóu), pronounced tsi-yo: “Liberty.”

-❡ Toasts can be a fun educational tradition for your family table.
+❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇸🇰 EVERYTHING FLOWS: Slovakia in central Europe is one of our countries-of-the-week, so our Weekly World River is the lovely Váh River, a tributary of the Danube and the longest river in Slovakia.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Váh River entry in Wikipedia or perhaps on your next visit to your local library.
+🌏 🇸🇬 EVERYTHING FLOWS: Singapore in southeastern Asia is one of our countries-of-the-week, so our Weekly World River is the eponymous Singapore River, which is very short but very important, as it flows through this island-nation’s central district.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Singapore River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
-Take the one we select each week (above), or start with the river lists in your almanac (pages 695–697), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
+Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏

-What do you have planned for your homeschool this week? 😊
+What do you and your students have planned for your homeschool this week? 😊

 ❡ Lively springs: This is one of our regular “Quick Freshes” posts looking at the homeschool week ahead.
-Add your name to our River Houses mailing list and get these weekly messages delivered right to your mailbox all through the year.
-You can also print your own River Houses calendars of educational events and follow along with us. 🗓
+Add your name to our River Houses mailing list and get these weekly messages delivered right to your mailbox all through the year. 📫

 ❡ Homeschool calendars: We have a whole collection of free, printable, educational homeschool calendars and planners available on our main River Houses calendar page.
 They will help you create a light and easy structure for your homeschool year.
 Give them a try today! 🗓